mutantmonkey/filtor/README.md

 * Python 3+

 ## Usage
 1. Install the proxy.
-Arch users can use the included PKGBUILD; other users should copy tor-control-port-proxy to /usr/bin, and tor-control-port-proxy.service to /etc/systemd/system.
+Arch users can find a PKGBUILD in the AUR; other users should copy tor-control-port-proxy to /usr/bin, and tor-control-port-proxy.service to /etc/systemd/system.
 (If you're not using systemd, you'll need to write your own initscript.)